Programming-from-A-to-Z/A2Z-F15/README.md

   * Splitting with regex: `split()`
   * Replace with regex: `replace()`
   * [randexp.js](http://fent.github.io/randexp.js/)
-* Week 3 Regex Exercise: TBA
-* Project 1 (due week 6): Analyze a text (or multiple texts) and visualize / present the results to the user.
-Details TBA.

 ## Week 4 - Text Analysis Workshop
 * In class, we'll build a simple concordance together as well as demonstrate and discuss TF/IDF and Bayesian analysis.